mlvlab/NuTrea/README.md

 |  MetaQA-3hop  |    F1    |    98.89    |   87.06    | [drive](https://drive.google.com/file/d/19-khAGYkYNhJevXPqdDcY2al5PZi5E7a/view?usp=drive_link)  |

 * Note, MetaQA-2hop and -3hop Hit@1 and F1 model checkpoints contain identical parameters, respectively.
+* Also note that train / eval performance may vary across different GPU and environments.

 ## Run
 Runnable scripts are in the "runs/" directory.
 To run evaluation with checkpoints,